jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 2. After Client-1 is created, set its DNS server to DC-1’s Private IP address
 * Obtain DC-1's Private IP address by clicking on DC-1 from your Virtual Machines list.
 * Once obtained, navigate to Client-1 virtual machine, select Network Settings, then select the NIC like we did earlier on DC-1.
 * From here, select DNS Servers on the left, select Custom, enter DC-1's private IP address, and then save at the top.
-You have no assigned DC-1 as the Client-1's DNS server.
+You have now assigned DC-1 as the Client-1's DNS server.

 <p align="center">
 <img src="https://i.imgur.com/8KmZpGm.png" alt="AD Desktop"/>